LuisRodrigoArce-Valdes/markdown-cv/index.md

 ## Awards
 `2021`
 **American Museum of Natural History**.
 Student Conference on Conservation Science.
-Best Poster Award for outstanding use of quantiative methods.
+Best Poster: Best Use of Quantitative Methods in Conservation Research: Testing the consistency of hybridization outcomes between two damselflies in Spain.

 `2011`
 **Microsoft**.
 Worldwide Competition on Microsoft Office (Microsoft Office Excel 2007), San Diego 2011.
 3rd place in Mexico's national competition.